nomidi/silverstripe-cookie-consent/README.md

 ### Position // Layout // Settings

-A demonstration on the effect of these parameters can be found on the download page at (https://cookieconsent.insites.com/download/).
+A demonstration on the effect of these parameters can be found on the download page at [Insites - Download Page](https://cookieconsent.insites.com/download/).

 ### Colours